-Learn how to acquire more customers at lower advertising cost!
+Learn how to acquire more customers at lower cost!

 1. Analyze All Of Your Campaigns – And Identify Underperformance

-You likely have quite a few different marketing campaigns for your company.
+You likely have more than one marketing campaign for your company.

-From billboards and pamphlets, fliers, signs, television/radio commercials, to SEO and PPC marketing, and marketing on social media websites such as Facebook.
+From billboards and pamphlets, fliers, signs, television/radio commercials, to SEO and PPC marketing, and marketing on social media platforms such as Facebook or LinkedIn.

 This can be a good thing – diversifying your marketing materials helps identify which platforms offer maximum impact.

 But unless you regularly analyze each campaign – and its performance – you won’t be able to improve your marketing ROI.

 Take the time to look through each individual campaign.